Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Force Press the Power Off Slider on the Apple Watch

-4. If Erase All Content and Settings screen is shown, open it and reset the watch.
+4. If the Erase All Content and Settings screen appears, open it and reset your watch.

-1. Press/hold the side button and Digital Crown button.
+1. Press and hold both the side button and Digital Crown.

 Force Press the Power Off Slider on the Apple Watch